mathspp/mathspp/pages/03.talks/_20220325-why-apl-is-a-language-worth-knowing/talk.md

+---
-# Why APL is a language worth knowing
+title: "Why APL is a language worth knowing"

-## FnConf 2022
+event: "FnConf 2022"
+---

 In this talk I show how learning APL influenced the way I write Python code.
 For example, I show how APL helped me understand how list comprehensions work.